 There are music rehearsal spaces throughout the college and a dedicated art and design studio equipped with iMacs (featuring the Adobe Creative Suite), a large scale printer, and work benches big enough for making models and art projects.

-Living at college is an exciting time that gives you the opportunity to meet new people.
+Living at a residential college is an exciting time that gives you the opportunity to meet new people.
 This contributes to an environment where social activities are never in short supply.
 Activities and events include:

 - UC Ball

 - Commencement Dinner